 Finn Bech Andersen, External teacher, CBS & SDU.

 All the teachers who play the game want to start using it themselves - Avans Hoogeschool

 "Instead of reflecting after each chapter, we decided to let the student play the full game and then discuss afterwards when they met.
 They did send the students some questions for reflection when they were invited to the game.
 The students were thus able to self-facilitate throughout the game.
 All the teachers who play the game want to start using it themselves – the challenge is to make them play and see what it is all about."

 Why An Actee Subscription?

-With an annual subscription at the university, instructors and students have a unique opportunity of customizing learning processes, which can be tailored for specific situations and learning objectives, and which is also scalable to benefit large numbers of users.
+With an annual subscription at the university, instructors and students have a unique opportunity to customize learning processes, which can be tailored for specific situations and learning objectives, and which is also scalable to benefit large numbers of users.

 For the active university, this means that the instructors can use their hub to create tailored courses – both by applying generic game scenarios and tools, but also with the opportunity of developing or co-creating new game scenarios with theories relevant to the given subject, class and learning aim.

-See an example of how Copenhagen Business School present and use their learning hub:
+See an example of how Copenhagen Business School presents and uses its learning hub: